COMING SOON

 The Roadmap advances the 3 P’s of housing

-affordable infill homes
+Preserve affordable infill homes

 Keep lower-income people in their affordable homes by partnering with philanthropy and other funds to assure that subsidized, below-market-rate homes in Sonoma Valley stay that way.

-affordable infill homes
+Produce affordable infill homes

-precariously housed residents
+Protect precariously housed residents

 and…

-Focuses on homes for local workers and residents with limited means, excluding homeless services
+Focuses on homes for local workers and residents with limited means, excluding homeless services.

 Builds on local governments’ Housing Elements and Homes for a Sustainable Sonoma Valley.